Philip Bloom (filmmaker): Fundraising Work

 Since 2008 Bloom has been fundraising for the Movember Foundation.
-To date he has raised over £250,000.
+To date he has raised over £275,000.

+In March 2023 he was awarded the "Services to the Mo" award, Movember's liftemtime achievement award.

 In 2011 his fundraiser for the Japan earthquake raised over $40,000.

 Also in 2011 his fundraiser for the Christchurch earthquake in New Zealand raised over $11,000.

 In 2018 Bloom made a number of documentaries to raise money for a cat charity on the Greek island of Skiathos.
 They reached their goal of €130,000 in November 2019 so they could buy their own land after being evicted from their original location.

-Abuse Allegations

-Allegations emerged on March 27, 2015, after Bloom posted a public message to his Facebook page condemning former Top Gear presenter Jeremy Clarkson for hitting one of its producers.
-Photographer Sarah Collaton, Bloom's former girlfriend, responded to the post on her Facebook page, calling Bloom an "abusive hypocrite."
-Former partner Sarah Estela then corroborated a similar experience in her relationship with Bloom in a response on Facebook.
-Bloom has denied the allegations.